Image: Copyright free from pixabay. No association with the author of this website.

 He raised a perfect dark eyebrow.
 ‘That’s all?’

 Wayne nodded at his sister.
 ‘Look at her.
 She’s over thirty and looks much older than that.
 You’ve snuffed the life out of her.
 Pretty soon, you won’t be able to stand the sight of her.
 I, on the other hand, am much younger, much more vital, stronger.’

 The faery king rubbed at his chin, dark eyes glinting, then looked over at Sandra still wrapped tightly in the monster’s arms.

 He turned back.
 ‘Done.’
-Sandra’s muffled screams were lost behind the shouts and hoots and laughter of the other faeries as they celebrated.
+Sandra’s muffled screams were lost behind the shouts and hoots and laughter of the other faeries.
 The faery king pushed over a goblet, smiling.
 ‘Now, eat, drink and be merry.
 We have an eternity together.’

 ‘Not until I know my sister’s safe.’

 The faery king glared at him, then looked across his shoulder at the monster holding Sandra.
 He spoke something in a guttural language that lifted the hairs on the back of Wayne’s neck.
 The monster stood up and carried Sandra over to where Wayne had first appeared.
 Sandra struggled and kicked and bit.
-She managed to wriggle free of his paw around her mouth and screamed, ‘Wayne!’
+Managing to wriggle free of his paw around her mouth, she screamed, ‘Wayne!’

 ‘It’s all right, Sandra.
 Go home.
 Live your life.
 This is my choice.’